linux-kdevops/kdevops-history/README.md

 We provide support for updating your ssh configuration file (typically `~/.ssh/config`) automatically for you, however each cloud provider requires support to be added in order for this to work.
-Below is the status of support for this by different cloud providers we support:

-  * OpenStack
-   * Generic OpenStack solutions
-   * Minicloud
-  * Azure: requires work, should be easy
-  * AWS: requires work, should be easy
+As of this writing we support this for all cloud providers  we support, however Azure seems to have a bug, and I'm not yet sure who to blame.

 ## Running ansible